cedricbahirwe/uikit-projects/README.md

 ## QuickScanner: A Document Scanning App

-- Scan documents and View them
+- Uses VisonKit to scan documents and View them as Images.